Project 1 EECS 370 (Fall 2024)

 b.
 Suite of test cases (each test case is an assembly-language program

-in a separate file, ending in ".as")
+in a separate file, ending in: ".as", ".s", or ".lc2k")

 2) simulator (part 1s)